How to choose the best Flat Iron

 If your hair is already thinning, damaged or chemically treated, the recommended plate size should be from 1 inch to 1 ¼ inches.
 The hair can be straightened in just one pass to prevent further damages.

-Temperature settings for flat iron ranges from 140 degrees Fahrenheit to 450F and each level is suitable for different hair types.
+Temperature settings for flat iron range from 140 degrees Fahrenheit to 450F and each level is suitable for different hair types.
 We are also going to specify each level to match the hair types.

-However, you must bear in mind that some flat iron has fixed temperature while some has adjustable temperature.
+However, you must bear in mind that some flat iron has fixed temperature while some have an adjustable temperature.
 The fixed temperature irons are likely to have 356 degrees as their heat level and therefore cannot go higher than that.
 It is only on adjustable temperature flat irons that you will see temperature levels as high as 450 degrees Fahrenheit.

 So, your choice to go for either a fixed temperature flat iron or an adjustable iron will be determined by your hair type.

-If your hair is thick, you can start with heat level of 356 degrees.
+If your hair is thick, you can start with the heat level of 356 degrees.
 When you try this heat out and it failed to straighten your hair, you can go higher to 410 degrees with an adjustable temperature flat iron.

 A Coarse or curly hair sometimes may require more heat.
 The first thing you have to bear in mind is that if your hair falls into this category, you will need a high temperature to tame it to your liking.
 One good thing though, this hair types are not easily damaged by heat but are hard to be straightened with low heat.

 The normal hair types do not require much heat to get straightened or styled.
 Some of the available brands with fixed temperature settings can work wonders on the hair.
 However, if you want to experiment on different styles and you want to control the heat level of your iron as you work, you can as well go for the adjustable temperature flat irons.
-You can find some brands that have adjustable temperature from 170 – 400 degrees Fahrenheit.
+You can find some brands that have an adjustable temperature from 170 – 400 degrees Fahrenheit.

 THIN/ DAMAGED/CHEMICALLY TREATED

-This hair type doesn’t require high level of heat.
+This hair type doesn’t require a high level of heat.
 If you have a thin or damaged hair, you need to be extra careful before exposing it too much heat.
 With a low level of heat, you can achieve great results.
 If you decide to pick a fixed temperature flat iron, you can go for the one set at 360 degrees.

 If you want to go for adjustable temperature flat iron, you can easily use a heat level as low as 170 degrees depending on your hair.We have tried to explain the needs of different hair types when it comes to flat iron under plate size and temperature level.
 Thick, coarse or curly hair types need bigger plates and a higher temperature.